alanjones2/Alan-Jones-article-code/pyscript/draft.md

 This function is called when a change event occurs.
 It reads the value of the selection and then calls the previously defined `plot` function with that value.

-Next we define a proxy that wiil allow the change event to call the PyScript function `selectChange`.
+Next we define a proxy that will allow the change event to call the PyScript function `selectChange`.

     # set the proxy
     def setup():